santileortiz/keyboard_layout/README.md

-Weston that extended the Wayland protocol to allow a preedit section and feedback from the user, this is still a Weston only thing and I haven't found anything about it being merged into the core protocol but what this does is basically replaces the ibus framework with a much more standarized version of it.
-On the X side of things we are pretty much left with using ibus or implementing our own (which will be useless once we move to wayland if im-wayland gets into the core protocol).
+Weston that extended the Wayland protocol to allow a preedit section and feedback from the user, this is still a Weston only thing and I haven't found anything about it being merged into the core protocol but what this does is basically replaces the ibus framework with a much more standardized version of it.
+On the X side of things we are pretty much left with using ibus or implementing our own (which will be useless once we move to Wayland if im-wayland gets into the core protocol).

 In any case, what I would like here to happen (and I haven't thought about this